 As a student, getting your own place and moving out of student halls is always exciting.
 But before you try to find private student accommodation, make sure to do your research to ensure that wherever you live you make the right decision.
 The team here at Study Inn know everything there is to know about living as a student, so feel free to contact us for any student accommodation advice – we’ll be more than happy to help!

-For a relaxed and hassle free student living experience choose Study Inn; we provide luxury student apartments in Sheffield, Coventry, Cambridge, Bristol and Nottingham, and will get you moved in as quickly and calmly as possible!
+For a relaxed and hassle free student living experience choose Study Inn; we provide luxury student apartments in Loughborough, Nottingham, Bristol, Exeter, Leeds and Leicester, and will get you moved in as quickly and calmly as possible!
 Don’t miss out, book your room today.Back to news